This policy on student conduct has been adopted to comply with Education Law § 6450 for the maintenance of public order on college campuses.

 8. DISCIPLINARY RECORDS AND CONFIDENTIALITY

 8.1.
-Records of disciplinary proceedings are maintained by the Director of Graduate Student Life & Development.
+Records of disciplinary proceedings are maintained by the Vice Provost for Student Affairs.
 No record of the disciplinary proceedings shall be entered in the student's official College file until a final decision, and if appropriate disciplinary sanctions are rendered and any appeals are concluded.
 Disciplinary records shall be maintained as specified in TC's Document Retention Policy.